 It is widely accepted that Icherisheher or ‘Old City’ of Baku dates at least to the 12th century, with some contending that early stages of construction go as far back as the 7th century.
 During the medieval period of Baku key monuments such as the Synyg Gala Minaret (11th century), the fortress walls and towers (11th–12th centuries), the Maiden Tower, the Multani Caravanserai and Hajji Gayyib bathhouse (15th century), the Palace of the Shirvanshahs (15th-16th centuries) and the Bukhara Caravanserai and Gasimbey bathhouse (16th century) were built.

-In 1806, when Baku was occupied by the Russian Empire during the Russo-Persian War there were 500 households and 707 shops, and a population of 7,000.
+By 1806, when Baku was occupied by the Russian Empire during the Russo-Persian War there were 500 households and 707 shops, and a population of 7,000 within the walls.
 Between 1807 and 1811 the city walls were repaired and the fortifications extended.
 The city had two gates: the Salyan Gates and the Shemakha Gates.
 The city was protected by dozens of cannons set on the walls.

 It was during this period that Baku started to expand beyond the city walls, and new neighbourhoods emerged.
 Thus the terms Inner City and Outer City came into use.
 The Inner City was the main part.
-Those who lived in the Inner City were considered natives of Baku.
+Hence, those who lived in the Inner City were considered natives of Baku.
 They were in close proximity to everything: the bazaar, craftsmen’s workshops and mosques.
 There was even a church there, as well as a military barracks built during the Russian occupation.
-With the arrival of Russians the traditional architectural look of the Old City changed.
-Many European buildings were constructed during the 19th century and early 20th century, using styles such as Baroque and Gothic.